-1.1.1 This manual covers setup, operation, maintenance, and replacement parts for Clemco Apollo LP (low pressure) Series Supplied-Air Respirator: Model 20 LP.
+1.1.1 This manual covers setup, operation, maintenance, and replacement parts for Clemco Apollo HP (high pressure) Series Supplied-Air Respirator: Model 60 HP.

-1.1.2 Read this entire manual and all accessory manuals before setting-up and using the respirator.
-Manuals for Clemco low pressure, ambient air pumps that may be used with Apollo LP Respirators are available on our web site, www.clemcoindustries.com, Refer to Figure 1 for a typical set-up.
+1.1.2 Read this entire manual and all accessory manuals before setting-up or using the respirator.
+The following Clemco manuals are available for accessories that may be used with the Apollo HP Respirator.
+They are available on our web site www.clemcoindustries.com.
+Refer to Figure 1 for a typical set-up.